zachary-povey/helm-superseded-bug/README.md

 ## Case 2

-Case where we have a sucessful deployment followed by a failure, when we try to rollback to the sucessful deployment it fails (a separate related issue, see https://github.com/helm/helm/issues/10219) even though it fails the previous release, which also failed, is marked as superseded.
+Case where we have a sucessful deployment followed by a failure, when we try to rollback to the sucessful deployment it fails (a separate related issue, see https://github.com/helm/helm/issues/10219); after the failure, the previous release, which also failed, is marked as superseded.

 Run `demo_2.sh` to see this played out on your k8 cluster.